 - Reset tripmeter A.

-Resetting is possible with a second control of the second contr - Resetting is possible while timer measurement is not made: - · Reset tripmeter A and timer.
+- Resetting is possible while timer measurement is not made:

+- · Reset tripmeter A and timer.

 Resetting tripmeter A (TRIP A)

 - Check that the timer is in operation.
 If the timer is not in operation, start the timer by pushing the "SLCT1" button and "SLCT2" button at the same time. - Reset tripmeter A (TRIP A) display by pushing the "RST" button for 2 seconds or more.